Forum for Democracy: Internal divides (2020–2021)

-Splits and radicalization (2021-)
+Splits and radicalization (2021–2024)

 At the 2021 general election, the party campaigned against COVID-19 lockdown measures in the Netherlands imposed by the Dutch government and managed to win eight MPs.
 However, the issue of racist comments from youth members was brought up again during the campaign.
 One of the accused youth members, Gideon van Meijeren, was elected into parliament, as was youth wing chairman Freek Jansen.

-During the COVID-19 pandemic, the party caused controversy and saw another three of its MPs leave after it released a poster on Holocaust Memorial Day comparing lockdown measures with the Nazi occupation of the Netherlands.
-The three former FvD MPs later founded the Belang van Nederland party.
+During the COVID-19 pandemic, the party caused controversy and saw another three of its MPs leave in May 2021 after it released a poster comparing lockdown measures with the Nazi occupation of the Netherlands.
 The analogy and timing of the poster was criticized by the Central Jewish Board of the Netherlands.
+Baudet declined to apologize for the poster, saying that causing controversy was an integral part of FvD.
+The three former FvD MPs; Van Haga, Ephraim and Hans Smolders later founded the Belang van Nederland with Van Haga stating on Twitter that he had resigned from the FvD due to "a difference of opinion about how to engage in politics" and that his new party would continue the FvD's ideas.
 During the pandemic, members of FvD were accused of circulating conspiracy theories regarding the COVID-19 vaccine and using further Holocaust comparisons with vaccinations and social distancing.
 In December 2021, a Dutch court found Baudet guilty of "creating a breeding ground for antisemitism" with his statements and ordered him to delete social media posts comparing COVID policies to the Holocaust or face a fine.
 Baudet denied that his statements were intended to be offensive or antisemitic.